teddymarchildon/DukeStudy/README.md

 ## Database

 We are running a PostgreSQL database.
 Before running the website, the Postgres server must be started, and your credentials must be entered in the server file.

 ### Generation of Production database

-To generate the production dataset, you can run the queries in the folder named 'sql'.
-The first one is the create command, the following loads some test data into the database.
-After running those queries, the database is populated with some test data.
+To generate the production database, at a psql command prompt, you should run the commands located in load_large_database.sql file. **Be sure to update the filepath in the COPY commands with your file path**.
+We have a csv with all of the course data right now.
+We are still querying for other data, but the process will be the same with that new data.

 ## Functionality

-The web app currently displays the data in the Student table and provides a way for users to modify their data.
+The web app currently displays the data in the test version of Student table and provides a way for users to modify their data.
+The next steps include adding a way for Users to view courses.